iltommi/qdb-documentation/source/reference/wrpmed.rst

 **Entry size**
     An :term:`entry` cannot be larger than the amount of virtual memory available on a single :term:`node`.
 This ranges from several megabytes to several gigabytes depending on the amount of physical memory available on the system.
 It is recommended to keep entries size well below the amount of available physical memory.

-**Memory per instance**
-    Each instance is limited by the amount of memory the operating system is able to manage

 **Key size**
     As it is the case for entries, a key cannot be larger than the amount of virtual memory available on a single :term:`node`.